 As with any recruitment process, have a clear understanding of your expectations from the outset.
-Take time to understand the business needs now, and the future direction.
-Your HR expert will assist your business navigate through both the visa requirements and best-practice recruitment process by taking a holistic view of how international recruitment will give your company a competitive edge and fill skills gap/s.
+Take time to understand the business needs now and the future direction.
+Your HR expert will assist your business to navigate through both the visa requirements and best-practice recruitment process by taking a holistic view of how international recruitment will give your company a competitive edge and fill skills gap/s.

 2) Research – Identify and understand your target market

 Like any investment, it is important to undertake research beforehand to ensure you engage the best person for the position.
 Understanding the overseas target market is critical in order to enable an effective recruitment and selection process.
-What is attractive to someone based in North America may be quite different to someone in South-East Asia.
+What is attractive to someone based in North America may be quite different from someone in South-East Asia.
 Adjust your recruitment ‘pitch’ to attract the right candidates.